 From his radically uninformed position, he had felt totally free to criticise six Traveller families in Tipperary for refusing county-council accommodation for what he judged to be inadequate reasons.
 He’s entitled to his opinion, but before he dived headfirst into this particular swamp, he should have done his homework.
 Even a quick Google search would have informed him on the first page that, according to Noel Baker in the Irish Examiner in 2017,

 More than 3,000 offers of social housing properties were turned down over the past two years, with figures showing the rate of refusal has increased in some.

 Two offers made in Wicklow were refused because the applicant wanted ‘a cottage on its own’.

 In Wexford, the fact that only a street view was on offer was cited in one case.
 In South Dublin four applicants would not take up an offer because they said they were feuding with other families in the area; one person said they did not like the external aspect of the apartment building; and another person said there was ‘too many steps outside to front door’. irishexaminer.com here

-From the same search, on the same page, he could have learned that, according to the Irish Times in 2015, more than 2,000 offers of social housing were turned down last year, for reasons as diverse as barking dogs, the applicant being on holiday in Italy, and because no Mass had been said in the house after someone had died there.
+From the same search, on the same page, he could have learned that, according to the Irish Times, in 2015 more than 2,000 offers of social housing were turned down for reasons as diverse as barking dogs, the applicant being on holiday in Italy, and because no Mass had been said in the house after someone had died there.

 Having vilified those six families who had refused accommodation in Tipperary, he might have been interested to learn from this entry that Tipperary County Council had 211 offers of accommodation refused that year.
-In the county where he claims he will run for the Dáil at the next election, he was ignorant of the fact that Donegal County Council had 183 offers rejected, and Cork City Council had 198 offers of housing turned down in the same year. irishtimes.com here
+In the county where he claims he will run for the Dáil at the next election, he was ignorant of the fact that Donegal County Council had 183 offers rejected, and Cork City Council had 198 offers of housing turned down. irishtimes.com here

 He could have found out from the Independent.ie that, in 2017